F5Networks/k8s-bigip-ctlr/docs/config_examples/NodePortLocal/README.md

 NodePortLocal (NPL) is a feature that runs as part of the Antrea Agent.
 Using this, each port of a Service backend Pod can be reached from the external network using a port of the Node on which the Pod is running.

 ## Prerequisites
-Prior to version v1.4, a feature gate ``NodePortLocal``, must be enabled on the antrea-agent for the feature to work.
+Prior to version v1.4, a feature gate ``NodePortLocal`` must be enabled on the antrea-agent for the feature to work.
 From v1.4, it was enabled by default.
 ```
 kind: ConfigMap
 apiVersion: v1